Search our site:

 Chrismon patterns can be used in a variety of ways to be traced and decorated by children.

-Adults may also create these beautiful beaded and felt Chrismons which make wonderful Christmas accents and decorations for churches.
-These cross stitch Chrismon patterns also lend themselves to creative Christmas decorations and gift additions.
+Adults may also create these beautiful beaded and felt Chrismons or use cross stitch patterns to make wonderful Christmas accents and decorations for churches.
 Or this beautiful Chrismon star snowflake pattern may be used to cut a wonderful three-dimensional Chrismon.